-- 1. Corrections: NR have identified in their response a small number of minor errors to the footnotes within the marked-up version of table 2.2 showing the amendments to contingent rights, these have now been corrected and provided back to NR. - 2.
+- 1. Corrections: NR have identified in their response a small number of minor errors within the form P relating to identifying the rights as currently held, We have updated the wording within the form P to show the application is subject to the 58th and 62nd supplementals being agreed and provided this to NR. - 2.
 Provision of Information: NR suggest that we have not provided relevant information.
 This is not the case.
 Information has been provided to Capacity Planning and is available to NR to undertake the requested analysis, noting that this information is more accurate than the information available to TPT.
 We would be pleased to provide the correspondence provided to NR if that would be of assistance. - 3.
 Spurious references: References are made in NR's representations to power supply on the North West and Central Route without explanation of the relevance of these limitations for access rights which support existing services. - 4.
 TPE base service provision: There is no justification given for NR's refusal to support the provision of firm access right for TPE services that have run for many years or recognition of the risks, including to customers, should these services be withdrawn. - 5.
 Impacts on Transpennine Route Upgrade (TRU) delivery and outputs: No reference is made in NR's response of the central role continuing and improving TPT services have for its investment programmes, notably TRU, or the diversionary strategies which much be in place to support engineering works. - 6.
 Process for issuing rights for Open Access Operators: - We have noted concerned at the way open access capacity is being provided for which have also not been addressed by NR.